-The outlook for the 2021-22 angling season is very good following a cooler and wetter La Nina year.
-Lake Levels in the eastern half of the state improved significantly through last season and should provide excellent fishing.
-River fisheries along the north and east coasts and midlands have also benefitted from the increased flows and cooler conditions.
+I understand that the outlook for the upcoming 2022-23 angling season looks promising following another summer of La Nina weather patterns.

+Again, lake levels in the eastern half of the state improved significantly through last season and river fisheries along the north and east coasts and midlands also benefitted from the increased flows and cooler conditions.